Centre for Israel and Jewish Affairs

-The Centre for Israel and Jewish Affairs (CIJA; Centre consultatif des relations juives et israéliennes) is a Zionist and Jewish advocacy organization and an agency of the Jewish Federations of Canada.
+The Centre for Israel and Jewish Affairs (CIJA; Centre consultatif des relations juives et israéliennes) is a Canadian Zionist and Jewish advocacy organization and an agency of the Jewish Federations of Canada.
 It was founded in 2004 as the Canadian Council for Israel and Jewish Advocacy (CCIJA) and headquartered in the district of North York within Toronto, Ontario.

 History

 In 2011, CIJA assumed its current name following an 18-month restructuring process in which the functions of the Canadian Jewish Congress, the Canada-Israel Committee, the Quebec-Israel Committee, and the National Jewish Campus Life and University Outreach Committee were consolidated.
-The group's Chief Executive Officer was Hershell Ezrin, until his retirement at the end of 2010.
+The group's chief executive officer was Hershell Ezrin, until his retirement at the end of 2010.
 Shimon Fogel, former CEO of the Canada-Israel Committee, then was CEO until his retirement in December 2024, when he was succeeded by Noah Shack.